 Mr. Wilson was also appointed to the National Environmental Justice Committee as one of three representatives of Corporate America in 2004.
 He also serves as Co-Chairman of the American Bar Association Environmental Justice Committee which received the Committee Excellence Award in 2004 for the Section of Individual Rights and Responsibilities.
 From 1990 to 2004, he served as Chairman of the Board of Elections and Ethics of the District of Columbia.
 He has served two terms as Co-Chairman of the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
 He has served as the Chairman of the Board of Directors of Healthy Babies, Inc., Chairman of the Board of the Dwight A. Mosley Memorial Fund, Chairman of the Advisory Board of WAMU public radio, Member of the National Environmental Justice Advisory Council, and he has also served on the Boards of Funds for the Community’s Future and the Advisory Board of the National Association for Public Interest Law.

-Mr. Wilson was named to the 2015-2018 editions of The Best Lawyers in America and the 2013-2017 editions of Super Lawyers, and he is AV Peer Review Rated by Martindale-Hubbell.
+Mr. Wilson was named to the 2015-2018 editions of The Best Lawyers in America and the 2013-2017 editions of Super Lawyers, and he is AV Peer Review Rated by Martindale-Hubbell rated by peers and members of the judiciary.